top of page

 11. Completion of all necessary forms by all stakeholders

-If you can answer "YES" to all of these questions, you are ready for a Co-Op Placement!
+If you can answer "YES" to all of these questions, you are ready for a Co-Op or Internship Placement!
+Click below to see the procedure and to access the online applications.

 Job Shadow Eligibility and Requirements